vincentwhales/wp-api-python/README.rst

 A Python wrapper for the Wordpress and WooCommerce REST APIs with oAuth1a 3leg support.

 Supports the Wordpress REST API v1-2, WooCommerce REST API v1-3 and WooCommerce WP-API v1-2 (with automatic OAuth3a handling).
-Forked from the excellent Woocommerce API written by Claudio Sanches and modified to work with Wordpress: https://github.com/woocommerce/wc-api-python
+Forked from the excellent WooCommerce API written by Claudio Sanches and modified to work with Wordpress: https://github.com/woocommerce/wc-api-python

 I created this fork because I prefer the way that the wc-api-python client interfaces with the Wordpress API compared to the existing python client, https://pypi.python.org/pypi/wordpress_json which does not support OAuth authentication, only Basic Authentication (very unsecure)

-Any suggestions about how this repository could be improved are welcome :)
+Any comments about how you're using the API and suggestions about how this repository could be improved are welcome :).
+You can find my contact info in my GitHub profile.

 Roadmap
 -------